HigherOrderCO/HVM/README.md

 HVM is a prototype.
 Bugs are expected.
 Please, open an issue!

-### I've used HVM in production and now my company is bankrupt
+### I've used HVM in production and now my company is bankrupt.

 I quit.